written by Raulla S. Mitchell

 - DIET: Eat healthy meals and small high-protein snacks throughout the day.
 Try to limit eating after 7h00 p.m.
 At a holiday party?
 Nibble less.
 Chat, listen and charm more.
 Consumption of alcoholic beverages within moderation.
 For every glass of wine or alcoholic beverage, drink two glasses of water to rehydrate.
 Alcohol dries your skin.
 Eat a balanced meal before going out to a party to curb a desire to binge on salty high fat hors d’oeuvres and sugary desserts.
 Don’t deprive yourself.
 You know the 80/20 rule?
 Great food choices 80% of the time, and leave some wiggle room (20%) to indulge a little with your favorite yummy foods which may fall off the perfectly healthy food list.
 A glass of wine and nibbling on mostly healthy choices at holiday parties is fine.
 Your party memories will be of your shared conversations, stories, and laughter, probably not of the food and drinks served.

 - VITAMINS: Take a daily multi-vitamin-mineral with a meal, and any other vitamins which may be suggested by your doctor or holistic health care provider.
-Fish oil, vitamin D and vitamin C are vitamins you might want to consider this winter, especially if you are inside more, out of the sun, and exposed to germs at parties where everyone touches the same dishes at the buffet.
+Fish oil, vitamin D and vitamin C are vitamins you might want to consider this winter, especially if you are inside more, out of the sun.
 Lots of us who consistently use sunscreen are finding that we’re deficient in vitamin D. Chronic vitamin deficiencies are at the root of serious illnesses, so if you’re concerned that you may be low in vitamin D, ask your doctor for a simple blood test, and you’ll find out where you stand on the vitamin D balance spectrum.
 You know what they say about an ounce of prevention?
-Well, it’s true.

 - HYDRATION: Drink plenty of water, including warm herbal teas.
 A large cup of hot water with freshly squeezed lemon is an excellent way to cleanse and detox every morning.
 Starting your day out right will help to keep you effortlessly on track throughout the day and eve.

 - EXERCISE: A mix of cardio, yoga, and weight lifting is ideal for using a variety of muscles and not getting bored with the same old routines.
 Minimum of 20-30 minutes each day.
 If you miss a day, just jump right in the next.
 Balance is key.
 Just keep going.
-I’ve heard it said that it takes about a year to incorporate regular daily exercise into your schedule and not fall off the wagon, so to speak.
+It takes about a year to incorporate regular daily exercise into your schedule and not fall off the wagon, so to speak.
 Hang in there for the first year, and this may be the trick to get you hooked forever.
+While your club or fitness center may be temporarily closed due to COVID restrictions, they may offer links to on-line workouts by excellent instructors, and there are always lots of YouTube videos featuring every kind of workout routine: yoga, dance, cardio, weights, etc.

 - Incorporate movement into as many activities as possible.
 When holiday shopping, park your car a safe distance from the mall or grocery store entrance.
 Walk briskly to your destination.
 Walk up and down stairs and escalators rather than take the elevator.
-While watching holiday classics on television, grab a pair of free weights, hop on your treadmill or eliptical, move your hips with a hula hoop, do a few jumping jacks, jog in place or skip rope during commercials.
+While watching holiday classics on television, grab a pair of free weights, hop on your treadmill or elliptical, move your hips with a hula hoop, do a few jumping jacks, jog in place or skip rope during commercials.
 Get in a workout without thinking of it.
-If you choose a hula hoop, you’ll get the double whammy of laughter which burns calories too!
+If you choose a hula hoop, you’ll get the double whammy of an amazing waist to hips ratio and lots of laughter which burns calories too!

 - MEDITATION and DEEP BREATHING.
-Lower blood pressure, and calm your mind and spirit.
+Lower blood pressure, and calm your mind and spirit with meditation and a repeated series of deep inhales and exhales.
+Start with a gentle long exhale (go shhhhhh) to release air and cleanse your lungs, and then begin your series of inhales and exhales.
 If you’re new to this, begin with 5-10 minutes, and gradually increase mediation periods to 30 minutes or longer.
 Sit in a dark quiet room, undisturbed.
 Concentrate on your breath, and let everything else go.
-If your mind continues to turn like a gerbil wheel over your grocery list, holiday planning details, work and family commitments, who might have dented the driver’s side of your car in the parking lot while you were enjoying your steam/sauna, and feeling otherwise absolutely fabulous, and on and on, return gently to the natural flow of peaceful thoughts, envisioning a peaceful place where you are alone with your thoughts, feelings and sensations.
+If your mind continues to turn like a gerbil wheel over your grocery list, holiday planning details, work and family commitments, who might have dented the driver’s side of your car in the parking lot while you were enjoying your steam/sauna, and feeling otherwise absolutely fabulous,… return gently to the natural flow of peaceful thoughts, envisioning a peaceful place where you are alone with your thoughts, feelings and sensations.
 Stay there until it’s time to go.
 You’ll know when you feel calm and ready to transition.

 - PAMPER yourself with fresh natural skincare for the bath with luxurious ingredients and luscious fragrances.
 The bath is the perfect time to relax and unwind, rejuvenate mind, body and spirit.
-You’ll discover all the energy you need to enjoy the holidays more than ever!
+You’ll discover all the energy you need to enjoy the holidays more than ever, whatever they’ll look like this topsy turvy year 2020!
 Run the water, generously pour or drop in your bath products – you’re more than worth it – light fragrant candles, sip a hot tea, immerse, and feel everything slip away.
 You decide when to return, and then you open the door.
 Not a minute too soon.
 And I mean it – 99.9% of what’s probably happening on the other side can wait.
 This is your time.

 - CHOOSE to make for YOU top priority.
 Make no excuses to others.
 Treat yourself like you would your best friend.
-Great advice, but who does this you ask.
-But really, just for a moment think about this: Would you insist she take on too much until she weakens from the stress of not being able to say no?
+Great advice, but who does this, right?
+But really, just for a moment think about this: Would you insist she take on too much until she collapeses from the stress of not being able to say no?
 Of course not.
-See, it’s ridiculous for us to treat ourselves the way we often do when we’re so kind, forgiving and loving with others.
+See, it’s ridiculous for us to treat ourselves the way we often do when we’re so genuinely kind, forgiving and loving with others.
 Sure, they deserve our loving graces, but so do we!
 Treat yourself with the same kindness and respect you extend to others.
 Time to relax, unwind, detox, balance holiday excitement with quiet times for self-reflection are essential to the health of your mind, body and spirit.
 It is the foundation on which all else is built.
 If it crumbles, nothing else will exist.
-Sounds kinda scary, and so suddenly pretty important now doesn’t it?
+Sounds kinda scary – sorry – but that just highlights how essential self-care is!
+It’s sort of everything when you think about it.

 - LAUGH.
 Perhaps the best stress buster ever.
 Don’t take yourself too seriously.
-I remember laughing with friends about tiny things that just seemed so hilarious to us, and we couldn’t stop laughing, contagious energy that laughter is, and it’s just one of the best feelings in the world.
-Let yourself go, and enjoy a great big belly laugh (until it hurts), about anything!
+I remember laughing with friends about tiny things that just seemed so hilarious to us, and we couldn’t stop laughing.
+Laughter is contagious energy, and it’s just one of the best feelings in the world.
+Let yourself go.
+Enjoy a great big belly laugh (until it hurts)!
+It can be about anything at all!

 Hey, you don’t have to do all ten.
 It’s not a competition.
 Just try a few (something new would be great) and see what happens.
 Let us know your favorite tips to reduce and manage stress, especially over the holidays, when let’s admit it, we all sometimes try to be more Facebook perfect than the rest of the year.
-Always love learning from your fab tips!
+Facebook Schmacebook!
+Be true to you, relax, enjoy, and make beautiful real memories that last through good times and challenging times, like now.